GingerNinja23/ipop-documentation/Running-SocialVPN-on-Windows-7.md

 2. Run socialvpn on another machine using same credentials and they will connect with each other.

+    By default, addresses are assigned dynamically on a round-robin fashion.
+Alternatively, you can assign addresses for your peers yourself through an additional configuration file.
+Please refer to our [[FAQs|FAQs]] for details.

 ### Close SocialVPN software
 1. Close two shell windows.